haykam821/Blocklists/README.md

 # Blocklists
-A list of filter lists that I wrote that are also compatible with AdBlock Plus.
+An archive of filter lists that I wrote that are also compatible with AdBlock Plus.